lucafalasco/scroll-snap/README.md

 - Works in all modern browsers
 - `requestAnimationFrame` for 60fps
-- Customizable configuration (including easing functions)
+- Customizable settings (including easing functions)
 - No additional dependencies
 - No extra stylesheet